 Secondary Glaucoma

 Secondary glaucoma in cats is a more common type, as it happens because of another underlying health or eye condition.
 This type often occurs later in life and can progress rapidly depending on the cause.
-Common factors include:
+Common causes include:

 Uveitis.
 Uveitis is the painful inflammation of the middle layer of the eye.
 This results in swelling and protein buildup, which can result in the obstruction of the eye’s drainage angle.